roimehrez/contextualLoss/README.md

 1. Change ```config.TRAIN.to_train``` to ```True```
 2. Arrange the paths to the data, should have ```train``` and ```test``` folders
 2. run ``` single_image_animation.py ``` for 10 epochs.

+### Pytorch implemntation
+We have also released a PyTorch implementation of the loss function.
+See ```CX/CX_distance.py```.
+Note that we havn't test this implemntation to reproduce the results in the paper.

 ## License